 We hope that this guide helps to give some starting points for this GivingTuesdayNow.
 Remember to post your efforts with the hashtag #GivingTuesdayNow on social media, and to tag us if you are using our platform!
-Join us at our Open Office Hours this Friday May 1st at 1pm CT or reach out to email@example.com for help with setting up donations, fundraising campaigns, and donation drives for your organization.
+Join us at our Open Office Hours this Friday May 1st at 1pm CT or schedule a call with our giving team for help with setting up donations, fundraising campaigns, and donation drives for your organization.
 Contact our COVID-19 taskforce at firstname.lastname@example.org if you’d like to brainstorm and discuss how your organization can best shift to virtual opportunities to connect with volunteers at this time.

 To learn more about how GivePulse can help you make a difference in your community, schedule a call.